insight-creative/Insight-Creative-2021/content/blog/social-media-pain-points/index.md

 So, even if you aren’t familiar with social media _yet_, the barrier to entry is low.
 It’s worth trying out just to see how advantageous the tools can be to boost your marketing, awareness and sales.

-## Can social media hurt small businesses?
+## Don't make these social media mistakes.

 With all the benefits of social media, there _are_ things about it that can hinder your business.
 Over the course of my work with clients, I’ve seen just about every mistake businesses can make on social media.